sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 - There must be a provision to associate more than one role to a user.

 ## RBAC enhancements overview
-SONiC supports two default roles, Admin (sysAdmin) and operator (NetOperator).
+SONiC supports two default roles, admin (sysAdmin) and operator (NetOperator).
 The purpose of roles is to share privilege, security, and access among a group of users.

 Two more new roles need to be supported :
-- secAdmin (Security Admin)
+- secadmin (Security Admin)
-- netAdmin (Network Admin)
+- netadmin (Network Admin)

 The existing RBAC feature must be enhanced to support the new roles.